allen-adastra/risk_assess/README.md

 We are currently in the process of organizing and cleaning up our code for presentation to the public.

 ## Setup
 Run `source setup.sh`.
-We've included a virtual environment in this repo for your convenience, so you just need to run `source venv/bin/activate` and you should be able to run things.
+It will create a virtual environment that allows you to run the code, so you just need to run `source venv/bin/activate` and you should be able to run things.

 ## Examples
 `/examples/position_risk_assessment.py` utilizes the GMM position risk assessment methods.